Intellection/zexbox/README.md

 ## Installation

-The package is [available in Hex](https://hex.pm/docs/publish) and can be installed by adding `zexbox` to your list of dependencies in `mix.exs`:
+The can be installed by adding `zexbox` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do